NServiceBusExtensions/Newtonsoft.Json.Encryption/README.md

 Leverages the Newtonsoft extension API to encrypt/decrypt specific nodes at serialization time.
 So only the notes that require encryption are touched, the remaining content is still human readable.
 This approach provides an compromise between readability/debugabaility and security.

-**This project is supported by the community via [Patreon sponsorship](https://www.patreon.com/join/simoncropp).
-If you are using this project to deliver business value or build commercial software it is expected that you will provide support [via Patreon](https://www.patreon.com/join/simoncropp).**

 ## The NuGet package [![NuGet Status](http://img.shields.io/nuget/v/Newtonsoft.Json.Encryption.svg?style=flat)](https://www.nuget.org/packages/Newtonsoft.Json.Encryption/)